basecamp/mail_view/README.md

 ```

 Methods must return a [Mail][1] or [TMail][2] object.
 Using ActionMailer, call `Notifier.create_action_name(args)` to return a compatible TMail object.
 Now on ActionMailer 3.x, `Notifier.action_name(args)` will return a Mail object.

+To also mail an actual email, just add "?email=your.email@address.com" to the URL query string.
+For example, if "http://.../invitation" is a MailPreview path, then "http://.../invitation?email=julia@email.com" will display the MailPreview AND send an actual email to julia@email.com.
+(Unless overridden, the email's from and to addresses will be the specified address.)

 Routing
 -------